pedro-gaspar/pedro-gaspar/README.md

 I've been around planet Earth for quite some time now.

-I'm the father of two small 👧👧 that I'm trying to help grow and me amazing humans.
+I'm the father of two small 👧👧 that I'm trying to help grow and become amazing human beings.
 Married to the best wife in the galaxy 🌕.

-Sleeping nowadays is my main hobby.
-Being a father takes you years of sleep, so you have to catch up. 😴
+😴 Sleeping nowadays is my main hobby.
+Being a father takes you years of sleep, so you have to catch up.

 👨‍🎓 I studied Electrical Engineering and Computers in the Faculdade de Engenharia da Universidade do Porto, in the beautiful city of Oporto, Portugal.